EtienneCmb/visbrain/docs/sleep.rst

 Navigation
 ^^^^^^^^^^

 This is probably the most useful editing method.
-While you are navigating across time, simply press on your keyboard to insert a sleep stage.
+While you are scrolling through your data, simply press on your keyboard to insert a sleep stage.
 Use the key below :

 ==============          =================
 Keys                    Description